 Some children will already be familiar with the traditional story, “There Was an Old Lady Who Swallowed a Fly.”
 All students will enjoy hearing a reading of it or a song version.
-You can find the text and melody here.
 Read the story, and encourage students to chime in with the cumulative parts.
 Then ask: How is this story different from most stories?
 What is special about the way the author wrote it?

 Guide students to describe how the story repeats past things the old lady swallowed each time she swallows a new thing.
 Explain that this is called a cumulative story because it retells each part of the story that has already happened.